 Rick Rule; The idea is that the exploration business is very much like any other form of research and development business and that the principal value is the intellectual capital of the management team—the idea being, with an exploration company, that you share the financial risk of developing a project so that you don’t dilute the shares.
 You don’t, as an investor, cut your interest in intellectual capital, which is the most valuable asset that many of these small companies have.
 (Full article here.)

-The preceding piece is, in true Rule style, a straightforward and easy-to-understand structure and his success in investing in these companies, both statistically and from a profit point of view.
+The preceding piece is, in true Rule style, a straightforward and easy-to-understand structure and his success in

 The mining magic happens in Peru and Argentina.
 Let’s dig into the recent announcement of the Company’s high-grade copper mineralization at its Aquis Project.